NEW YORK WINDOW WASHING INJURY LAWYERS YOU ARE ENTITLED TO ALOT MORE THAN JUST WORKERS COMPENSATION BENEFITS

 Many window washing accidents and deaths are caused by faulty or insufficient safety devices.
 Building owners that employ window washers can be liable for failure to equip these workers properly.

 If you were hurt in a window washing accident due to a building owner’s failure to comply with state safety standards, you have a right to sue for damages.
-Our firm will help you determine if you have a case.
+Our New York personal injury lawyers who represnt window washers, will help you determine if you have a case.

 Laws that Protect Window Washers There are two laws which protect window washers and if violated these laws provide the basis for a lawsuit.
 If a window washer is injured because of a violation of these laws, the owner of the building is responsible to pay for lost wages, medical bills, reduced earning capacity and provide compensation for pain, suffering and disability.